Purampokku Engira Podhuvudamai: Critical reception

 Udhav Naig from The Hindu wrote, "The greatness of Purampokku lies not in the fact that it takes complex issues such as death penalty and privatisation to create a superb, entertaining film.
 On the contrary, Purampokku provides a blue print – evidence, if you like – for filmmakers to show how one can deal with controversial topics without watering down the complexity of the issue or settling for a silly compromise".
 M Suganth from The Times of India gave the film 3 stars out of 5 and wrote, "Jhananthan takes his own sweet time to get to the crux of the story, spending too much time on songs and establishing the grandness of the prison set, but once the plot gets moving, Purampokku is completely engaging.
 That the director manages to make it a solid political commentary and also an effective thriller at once is an accomplishment".

 Malini Mannath from The New Indian Express wrote, "Informative and entertaining, Purampokku... is one film where the characters and moments linger in the mind, even after one leaves the theatre".
 S Saraswathi from Rediff.com gave the film 3 stars out of 5 and wrote, "Purampokku Engira Podhuvudamai is an honest and compelling political thriller that debates the arbitrary nature of capital punishment against the backdrop of a communist revolution".
 A critic from Sify wrote, "SP Jananathan's dialogues are splendid, he casually spill all his communism ideologies in every possible scenes but as the concept of the film itself is universal, the execution should have been top notch and flawless but here things are progressively poor and amateurish".
+A critic from Hindu Tamil Thisai lauded the cast performances, screenplay and realistic art direction, but felt the film should have better protested against capital punishment.
+A critic from Cinema Vikatan praised the cast performances, the cinematography and art direction.

+Box office

+Purampokku Engira Podhuvudamai opened at first place at the Chennai box office.
+However, during the second week of its release, it dropped to fourth.